BITSapienza/Vulgaris-Platform/README.md

 - `OrganismView`:  This Vue code represents a component for displaying organism information, including proteins or nucleotides, with the ability to view detailed data and copy names to the clipboard.

-- `SraView`: This Vue code represents a component for displaying genomic information, including the scientific name and the number of associated bio projects.
+- `SRAView`: This Vue code represents a component for displaying genomic information, including the scientific name and the number of associated bio projects.
 It allows users to view detailed information about a specific genome and if present, the analysis.

 # Vue Components
 Vue components coded for the project are: